-Based on the results so far, discuss briefly whether you think it is reason to conclude that the group of patients with negative HPA tends to live longer after surgery than those with a positive d) Estimate the median survival time for each of the two groups and find the associated confidence interval.
-You can either make your own R code to find this or you can use the R functions discussed in Chapter 3.2 in More (2016).
+Based on the results so far, discuss briefly whether you think it is reason to conclude that the group of patients with negative HPA tends to live longer after surgery than those with a positive HPA.

+d) Estimate the 20% fractile, $\xi{0.2}$, for each of the two groups and find the associated confidence intervals.
+Find the necessary values from your results in the item above, and make a plot showing how you have found the values.